dasch-swiss/dsp-api/docs/src/paradox/faq.md

 the recommended approach is to allow Knora to store it as
 @ref:[Standoff/RDF](01-introduction/standoff-rdf.md).
 This will allow both text and markup to be searched using @ref:[Gravsearch](03-apis/api-v2/query-language.md).
-Knora can also regenerate the original XML document at any time.
+Knora can also regenerate, at any time, an XML document that is equivalent to the original one.

 If you have XML that simply represents structured data (rather than text documents), we recommend converting it to Knora resources, which are stored as RDF.